linode/docs/docs/guides/platform/monitoring/what-is-longview/index.md

 published: 2019-12-09
 modified_by:
   name: Linode
-title: "How to Use Longview to Obtain System Metrics"
+title: "Using Longview to Obtain System Metrics"
-h1_title: "Using Longview to Obtain System Metrics"
+title_meta: "How to Use Longview to Obtain System Metrics"
-enable_h1: true
 contributor:
   name: Linode
 tags: ["linode platform","cloud manager","statistics","monitoring"]